hiteshgeek/file_uploader/Issues/known_issues.md

 - When screen or audio recording goes beyond the allowed limit (file size), stop automatically.
 - When the file count limit for such files is reached, stop recording immediately or disable the buttons.
 - stop addng files while recording to prevent conflict iof size calculation or implement complex algo to do both at the same time

+- remove config builder from production and dev
+-